-Meal Kit Delivery…I recently wrote about trying Hello Fresh and I still think meal kit delivery is a great way to add variety.
+Meal Kit Delivery…I have tried Hello Fresh in the past and I still think meal kit delivery is a great way to add variety when you don’t have time to meal plan.
 I’ve tried both Blue Apron and Hello Fresh.
-Right now, I prefer Hello Fresh because the recipes are super easy and there is less prep.
+I prefer Hello Fresh because the recipes are super easy and there is less prep.
 You can check out all the reasons I love Hello Fresh by clicking on this post.

 VERY LITTLE EFFORT

 I’ve said before, it makes me feel like a real grownup when I can actually get a hot meal on the table.
 It is especially true when there is no time to cook!
 There are so many healthy(ish) store-bought options that go from the grocery to the oven/microwave to the table with very little effort.
 Here are two of my go-to’s…

 Spiral Ham, Green Beans, & Mac n Cheese…sounds yummy doesn’t it?
 It is and all you need to do is heat everything up.
 Buy a cooked ham (they sell mini hams that are perfect for a couple of meals), refrigerated mac n cheese (or Kraft if that’s your thing), and a bag of green beans (look for the fresh kind in the produce department and steam them right in the microwave!).
 Not a fan of ham?
 Roasted rotisserie chicken works well here too!